Have your Mac speak alert messages

 To turn off this feature, deselect the “Enable announcements” checkbox.

 You can also use VoiceOver, the spoken interface for macOS, to hear descriptions of every item on the screen and to control your Mac using the keyboard.
-For more information, see VoiceOver Help.
+See the VoiceOver User Guide.